loleg/swihack.github.io/_posts/2020-02-21-Hackathon.md

 *   How to get the most out of APIs and spreadsheets
 *   Multilingual transcription and instant translations

-You can find an overview of the already submitted project ideas and challenges on our hackathon platform.
-If you would like to start such a project, please register at the top of the page.
-Once your registration is confirmed, we will invite you to the Resources section of our hackathon platform for datasets, tools, and inspiration.
+You can find an overview of the already submitted project ideas and challenges, some useful datasets, tools, and inspiration, on the **[hackathon platform](https://db.schoolofdata.ch/event/4)**.
+Once your registration is confirmed, we would encourage you to JOIN one of the challenges, or to submit your own.

+<a href="https://swissinfo.typeform.com/to/dNwwCQ" target="_blank" class="button">Register</a>

 ## What are the rules?